 Be aware

-Some income protection and disability policies offer protection only in the case of “accidental death or disability”.
+Some income protection or disability policies offer protection only in the case of “accidental death or disability”.
 This means you won’t be covered if your disability results from a ‘natural’ cause like a stroke.

 Ricky highlights another aspect of these types of insurance to be aware of.
 Lump sum, income protection and life cover are often sold as part of the same policy.
 If you have gone this route, Ricky cautions to be aware of whether the products you’ve been sold are subject to “acceleration”.